brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 desugars into declaring the underlying range `consteval`, which seems like a fairly tidy way to resolve that the allocation issue.

 Consteval-only allocation can always be adopted later, it is not strictly essential to this proposal, and we're already late.
-We leave it in the hands of Evolution.

 # Proposal